JackHaggerty/JackHaggerty/README.md

 - 👋 Hi, I’m @JackHaggerty
 - 👀 I’m interested in becoming a better software engineer!
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently in my final year of my bachelor of software engineering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jackjhaggerty@gmail,com

 <!---